IceCodeNew/academic-kickstart/content/zh/home/featured.md

 # Order that this section appears on the page.
 weight: 55

-title: Featured Posts
+title: 热点文章
-subtitle: ""
+subtitle: "Featured Posts"

 content:
   # Page type to display.
 E.g. post, talk, publication...